codsen/codsen.com/src/os/string-fix-broken-named-entities.md

 ## `opts.entityCatcherCb`

 If broken entities are pinged to `opts.cb()` callback, all healthy entities are pinged to `opts.entityCatcherCb`.
-It's either one of another:
+It's either one or another:

 ```js
 const inp1 = "y &nbsp; z &nsp;";